stefanelli990/expense-tracker/README.md

-# Expense Tracker
+# ExpenseVue

 ## Description:

-Keep your finances in check with our Expense Tracker app, making financial management a breeze.
+Keep your finances in check with our ExpenseVue app, making financial management a breeze.
 This minimalist app provides a clean interface, allowing you to effortlessly track, categorize, and analyze your expenses.

-**[Live Preview](https://sparkly-mandazi-90653e.netlify.app/)**: Try the Expense Tracker live.
+**[Live Preview](https://sparkly-mandazi-90653e.netlify.app/)**: Try the ExpenseVue live.

 ## Features: